spikedengineering/happiness-battle-royale/README.md

 # Happiness Battle Royale 🎮

 **Happiness Battle Royale** is a custom game mode for [HappinessMP](https://github.com/HappinessMP) – a multiplayer platform focused on fun, strategy, and survival.
-This mode brings intense battle royale gameplay to a vibrant, chaotic world of GTA IV!
+This mode brings intense battle royale gameplay to the vibrant and chaotic world of GTA IV!

 ## 📦 About the Project